"Dominant trial practice fielding an impressive bench

 - Won Montana Supreme Court affirmance of a jury verdict favoring Ford Motor Company in a product liability case involving a fatal car accident.

 - Glazer v.
 Whirlpool (N.D.
 Ohio 2014) - Won a complete defense jury verdict for Whirlpool as co-trial counsel in a $66 million certified class action trial in Ohio involving allegedly "moldy" washing machines.

 - Won exclusion of plaintiffs' general causation experts in multidistrict litigation involving more than 600 claimants alleging the antidepressant Zoloft caused birth defects.

-- Obtained summary judgment in an asbestos liability case on behalf of General Electric Company in the U.S.D.C. for the District of Wyoming.
+- Obtained summary judgment for General Electric Company in an asbestos liability case in the U.S.D.C. for the District of Wyoming.